Fusionaimcp4/mpcp4_landing/content/blog/introducing-neuroswitch-the-future-of-ai-model-routing.md

 ---
-title: "Introducing NeuroSwitch: The Future of AI Model Routing"
+title: 'Introducing NeuroSwitch: The Future of AI Model Routing'
-date: "2025-11-04"
+date: '2025-11-04'
-author: "Engineering Team"
+author: Engineering Team
+excerpt: >-
-excerpt: "Deep dive into NeuroSwitch, our intelligent routing engine that dynamically selects the optimal AI model for each request."
+  Deep dive into NeuroSwitch, our intelligent routing engine that dynamically selects the optimal AI model for each request.
-image: "/neroswitch_logo.png"
+image: ''
-tags: ["technology", "neuroswitch", "engineering"]
+tags:
+  - technology
+  - neuroswitch
+  - engineering
 ---

 # Introducing NeuroSwitch